albanogeraldomango/albanogeraldomango/README.md

-- 👋 Olá, eu sou @albanogeraldomango
+- 👋  Hello, I'm @albanogeraldomango
-- 👀 Estou interessado em Tecnologia de Informação sobre tudo em Web Developer
+- 👀 I'm interested in Information Technology about everything in Web Developer
-- 🌱 Actualmente estou a estudar PHP e Python
+- 🌱 I'm currently studying PHP and Python
-- 💞️ Estou disposto em colaborar em projectos de Desenvolvimento web e não só,  com o objectivo de alavancar os meus conhecimentos nas mais variadas linguagens de programação com maior destaque nas liguagem de PHP, js, python, HTML e CSS
+- 💞️ I'm willing to collaborate on web development projects and beyond, with the aim of leveraging my knowledge in the most varied programming languages, with greater emphasis on PHP, js, python, HTML and CSS
-- 📫 Actualmente estou localizado na província da Huíla (Angola), município do Lubango Bairro Bula Matady.
+- 📫 I am currently located in the province of Huíla (Angola), municipality of Lubango Bula Matady.

 <!---
 albanogeraldomango/albanogeraldomango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.